 An identification of sanitary sewer system sections subject to fats, oils, and grease blockages and establishment of a cleaning maintenance schedule for each section;

-Development and implementation of source control measures for all sources of fats, oils, and grease reaching the sanitary sewer system for each section identified aboveDevelopment and implementation program staffing and training.
+Development and implementation of source control measures for major sources of fats, oils, and grease reaching the sanitary sewer system for each section identified above.

+Development and implementation program staffing and training.

 TRAINING

-The Sewer System Management Plan must include a detailed description of the training resources (in-class, training materials, mentor shadowing, etc.) provided to technical, administrative staff, managerial staff, and contractors that have any role in the Enrollee’s compliance with this General Order.
-The training program must provide, at minimum, an assessment of program staff competency and modified training resources for staff and contractors to have the following required skills:
+The SSMP must include a description of the training resources (in-class, training materials, mentor shadowing, etc.) provided to technical, administrative staff, managerial staff, and contractors that have an integral role in the Enrollee’s compliance with this General Order.
+The training program should provide training resources for staff and contractors to have the following required skills:

-Thorough understanding of the requirements of this General Order;
+Thorough understanding of the requirements of this General Order corresponding with staff position;

 Competency to fulfill all the requirements of this General Order corresponding with staff position;

-Thorough understanding of Spill Emergency Response Procedures;
+Thorough understanding of Spill Emergency Response Procedures corresponding with staff position;

-Skilled estimation of spill volume;
+Skilled estimation of spill volume corresponding with staff position;

-Electronic CIWQS reporting skills; and
+Electronic CIWQS reporting skills corresponding with staff position; and

-Maintenance existing levels of professional certifications, as applicable for compliance with this General Order.
+Maintenance of professional certifications, such as California Water Environment Association collection system operator certifications, corresponding with staff position.

 LOCAL COMMUNITY AND INTERAGENCY COMMUNICATION

-The Sewer System Management Plan must include communication procedures for the Enrollee to maintain routine communicate with its local governing board, the public, utility agencies/companies within and adjacent to service area, and satellite agencies on the development, implementation, and performance of its Sewer System Management Plan.
-The communication procedures must include public communication and outreach procedures for:
+The SSMP must include communication procedures for the Enrollee to maintain routine communication with its local governing board, the public, utility agencies/companies within and adjacent to the service area, and satellite agencies on the development, implementation, and performance of its SSMP, if applicable.
+The communication procedures should include public communication and outreach procedures for:

-The public to provide input to the Enrollee as program modifications are developed and implemented;
+The public to provide input to the Enrollee on program modifications;

-The public to have timely information regarding past spills;
+The public to have adequate information regarding past spills;

 The public to have information on recent spills and discharges that resulted in closures to beaches or recreational areas, or that entered a drinking water reservoir; and a description of corrective actions that were taken in response to such spills or discharges.